 solana

-How to Create and Mint a Mintable SPL Token on Solana (CLI)
+How to Create a Mintable SPL Token on Solana: No-Code, CLI & Mint Authority Guide

 December 16, 2025